Noahbreezy/forensikit/README.md

 SSH remoting notes (PowerShell 7+):
 - Ensure SSH is reachable and PowerShell is installed on the target (`pwsh`).
+- First-time SSH connections may require accepting the target's host key.
+If the host key isn't trusted yet, a non-interactive run can fail until you accept it.
+	- One-time setup: `ssh <user>@<host>` and accept the prompt.
+	- Optional (less strict): set `FSK_SSH_ACCEPT_NEW_HOSTKEY=1` to auto-accept new host keys (uses `StrictHostKeyChecking=accept-new` when available).
 - PowerShell remoting over SSH uses the PowerShell **SSH subsystem**.
 Ensure the target SSH server is configured with a `powershell` subsystem entry (OpenSSH `Subsystem` directive).
 	- On Ubuntu, add (or verify) a line like the following in **`/etc/ssh/sshd_config`** *or* a higher-precedence drop-in under **`/etc/ssh/sshd_config.d/*.conf`**:
 		- `Subsystem powershell /usr/bin/pwsh -sshs -NoLogo -NoProfile`